Gorgui Dieng: College career

 Dieng was ruled ineligible by the NCAA when he first arrived at Louisville forcing them to hold him out of practice and individual workouts.
 Louisville appealed the NCAA's decision and on October 26, 2010, it was announced that the NCAA reversed its original decision and ruled Dieng eligible immediately.
 As a freshman Dieng saw action in 29 games averaging 16 mins a game.
 He scored 5.7 points a game, pulled down 4.4 rebounds and blocked 1.9 shots a game in his limited action.
 The Cardinals finished the 2010–11 season with a 25–10 record, 12–6 in Big East play tied for 3rd and lost in the championship game of the 2011 Big East men's basketball tournament to Connecticut.
-They received an at-large bid and a #4 seed in the 2011 NCAA Men's Division I Basketball Tournament where they were upset in the second round by #13 seeded Morehead State.
+They received an at-large bid and a #4 seed in the 2011 NCAA Men's Division I Basketball Tournament where they were upset in the first round by #13 seeded Morehead State.

 As a sophomore, Dieng started at center for the 2011–12 Louisville team that reached the Final Four of the NCAA tournament.
 In the 2011–12 season, Dieng led the Big East Conference in blocks, and set the all-time school record for blocks in a season.
 On March 22, 2012, Dieng matched a Louisville tournament record with 7 blocks in a game in a 57–44 Sweet 16 victory over Michigan State.

 Dieng was named as a student representative to the board of directors of the U of L athletic department for the 2012–13 school year, succeeding his graduated teammate Kyle Kuric.

 Despite being a junior, Dieng was honored on Senior Day in 2013, due to the fact that he would forgo his last year at Louisville to enter the 2013 NBA draft.